 Attached for your review is the draft Comprehensive Annual Financial Report for the fiscal year ending June 2019.
 This report includes the annual audit prepared by Maze and Associates and staff stating that for the period audited, there were no findings.

-David Alvey our audit manager from Maze and Associates will be attending the November 4, 2019 LAVTA Board of Directors meeting to provide an overview and answer any questions.
+A manager from Maze and Associates will be attending November 4, 2019 LAVTA Board of Directors meeting to provide an overview and answer any questions when the final CAFR is presented for acceptance.

 Recommendation